rsysadmin-com/pull-all-my-repos/README.md

 Bash script to automatically pull all your Git repositories

 ## usage
-Before you can use this script, please set the variable `repos_base` and make it point to the directory where all your Git repositories is located.
+Before you can use this script, please set the variable `repos_base` and make it point to the directory where all your Git repositories are located.

 Once you've done that, simply execute the script.